 Bachelor of Science in Nursing (BSN)

-A limited number of highly qualified applicants will be selected for direct admission to the School of Nursing for the fall 2024 semester.
-Applicants must apply to Indiana University by the November 1, 2023, priority deadline, have a high school GPA of 3.8 or higher, select pre-nursing as their intended major, and answer two essay questions about their experience and strengths as it relates to the nursing profession.
+A limited number of highly qualified applicants are selected for direct admission to the IU School of Nursing for the fall semester.
+Applicants must apply to Indiana University by the November 1 priority deadline, have a high school GPA of 3.8 or higher, select pre-nursing as their intended major, and complete a supplemental IU School of Nursing application.

 Learn more about direct admission